k-loki/Mars-spectrometry-14th-place-solution/README.md

 - used 10 Catboost classifiers to predict 10 targets (Binary classification fashion) on each dataset.
 - Caliberated every models predictions to better match the targets.
 - Stacked the predictions in simple average fashion.

+My best predictions are avg_preds.csv from caliberate and predict notebook with agg_logloss of 0.13 on private leaderboard.

 **Other things I have tried**
 - Nerual networks --> not very great for this competition